AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 # 02 Getting started at this workshop

-If you have successfully completed all the steps above, now you are ready to get started installing the required programs for the lectures.
+If you have successfully completed all the steps above, now you are ready to get started installing the required programs for the hans-on sessions.

  + Check here the installation instructions for [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE/wiki/01.-Installing-and-Running-BiG-SCAPE).